Buddhism History - Ancient Times to Now

 When Japanese monks came to study Buddhism in China in the 13th century, they pronounced the characters for 'Chan' as 'Zen'.

-Later Zen Buddhism was practised by Japan's ruling class, but it was soon forgotten.
+Later Zen Buddhism was practised by Japan's ruling class, but was soon forgotten.

-In the early 18th century it was rediscovered in Japan, defined as its national heritage and it has survived as a sterile monastic cult until today.
+In the early 18th century it was rediscovered in Japan, defined as "national heritage" and survived as a sterile monastic cult until today.

 From the mid-20th century Japanese masters introduced Zen in Western countries.

-Organised Zen today is an imitation of Japanese culture, rituals and behaviour, the most rigid spirituality in Buddhism history.
+Organized Zen today all over the world is an imitation of Japanese culture, rituals and behaviour, the most rigid form of spirituality in Buddhism history.

 Return to Home Page from Buddhism history